 Demolition accident injuries occur when someone is careless, does not follow safety rules, or makes a poor decision—usually hoping to save some money.
 The skilled attorneys at our firm will prove that a party is responsible for a demolition accident and demand that they pay for the harm they caused.

 In most cases, an injured worker cannot sue their employer for work-related injuries.
 However, multiple parties are often responsible for demolition accidents.
 The worker could sue anyone else that bears some blame for the incident.
 Passersby and people in the neighborhood may also file a lawsuit against anyone who bears full or partial responsibility for the accident.

 The responsible parties must pay for an injured victim’s scarring, pain, disability, and emotional trauma.
 If the injuries are long-lasting or permanent, the wrongdoers should pay for the victim’s reduced quality of life.
 Responsible parties also must reimburse expenses like property damage, lost time at work, and medical expenses.

 However, you must act quickly to preserve your right to compensation.
 42 Pennsylvania Consolidated Statutes Annotated §5524 gives you two years to file a lawsuit after the accident.
 Reach out to our Norristown lawyers as soon as possible after a demolition injury to begin your claim.

 Consult a Norristown Attorney on Demolition Accident Claims

 Demolition is dangerous and requires careful planning and execution by property owners and contractors.
 When these parties are careless, they must pay for any injuries suffered by innocent victims.

-The Norristown demolition accident lawyers at Ostroff Injury Law understand this industry.
+The Norristown demolition accident lawyers at Ostroff Godshall Injury and Accident Lawyers understand this industry.
 We can determine what went wrong and make the responsible parties pay for your losses.
 Call our firm today to discuss your situation in a free consultation.